ambarishbiswas/CRISPRDetect_2.2/README.md

 	Please make sure that the 'clustalw', 'RNAfold', 'water' , 'seqret', 'cd-hit-est' and 'blastn' are in the system path and have execution permission for the current user.
 The 'tmp' folder in the current directory should have read and write permissions.
 An easy way to do that is by issuing the command 'chmod -R 755 . && chmod 777 tmp' from the current directory.

-	CRISPRDetect.pl should run under any unix based operating system that has a working 'perl' executable [comes with default installations under all *nix based operating systems].
-	However, Mac OS users may require to  compile and install RNAfold (comes with vienna RNA package).

 	For version updates and bug fixes refer to http://bioanalysis.otago.ac.nz/CRISPRDetect